forj-oss/docs/user/admin.rst

 	.. sourcecode:: yaml

 		projects:
-		 - name: pet-clinic
+		 - name: tutorials
 		   check:
-		     - pet-clinic-maven-package
-		     - pet-clinic-fortify-scan
+		     - tutorials-flake8
 		   gate:
-		     - pet-clinic-maven-package
+		     - tutorials-flake8
+		   post:
-		     - pet-clinic-<new_job_name>
+		     - puppet-apply-all-nodes
 		   release:
-		     - pet-clinic-publish-to-stackato
+		     - tutorials-flake8

 4. add the project section to **runtime_project/files/jenkins_job_builder/config/projects.yaml**

 	* this will define the jobs to be created in jenkins, job names will be mapped to buiders by zuul.
-The name must match the job-template layout file (line 2 in the jenkins_job_builder folder).
+The "name" must match the job-template layout file (line 2 in the jenkins_job_builder file), and the "git_project" must match with the name of your project in gerrit.

 	.. sourcecode:: yaml

 		projects:
-		   name: pet-clinic
+		   name: tutorials
+		   git_project: tutorials
 		   branch: master
 		   jobs:
-		    - '{name}-maven-package'
-		    - '{name}-fortify-scan'
-		    - '{name}-publish-to-stackato'
+		    - '{name}-flake8'
 		    - '{name}-<new_job_name>'

 Once this is done, you will need to push the changes to gerrit, verify and submit.
 Next the eroplus box will need to run puppet cycle, or puppet agent -t to get the new runtime_project udpates.
 Finally the ci server will need to run a puppet cycle or puppet agent -t so that the job builder can setup the job.